-A reasonable standard of health and development is unlikely to be maintained without family support.
-The child may move into the high priority category without the provision of services.
+A reasonable standard of health and development is unlikely to be maintained without support for the family.
+The child may move into the high priority need category without the provision of services.

 There are identifiable factors which indicate that considerable deterioration is likely without support.
 This may include children who have been assessed as high priority in the recent past.